Manishearth/manishearth.github.io/source/drafts/fraud.md

 Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.

 I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
 The whole movie is a bunch of small cons building up to the larger con.
+But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.

 Putting all this together still requires skill: while I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend a bunch of time testing and building tooling.